-- (c) the term "person" includes an individual, a company and any other body of persons;
+- (b) the term "person" includes an individual or a company;

-- (f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State;
+- (d) the terms "enterprise of one State", and "enterprise of the other State" mean respectively an enterprise carried on by a resident of one State and an enterprise carried on by a resident of the other State;

-- (ii) in the United Arab Emirates, the Minister of Finance and Industry or his authorised representative;
+- (i) in the case of the United Arab Emirates, the Minister of Finance or his authorized representative;

-(2) In the application of this Convention by either of the Contracting States, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the laws of that State concerning the taxes to which the Convention applies.
+(2) As regards the application of the Convention by one State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the law of that State concerning the taxes to which the Convention applies.